MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/inbound-call-routing.md

 # Routing inbound external calls

-This article describes how to route incoming external calls from the Public Switched Telephone Network (PSTN) and calls from federated VoIP users.
+This article describes how to route incoming calls from the Public Switched Telephone Network (PSTN) and calls from external Teams VoIP users.

-Federated calls include calls made from external Teams VoIP users or Skype for Business users who are outside of your organization.
-Teams or Skype for Business (Online or On-Premises) VoIP calls made within the same organization are considered internal calls.
+*External calls* are considered calls made from Teams VoIP users or Skype for Business users who are outside of your organization.
+Teams or Skype for Business (Online or On-Premises) VoIP calls made within the same organization are considered *internal calls*.

 As an admin, you can create policies that help prevent your users from getting unwanted calls from external parties.
 You can control whether external calls should always be sent to voicemail, sent to unanswered settings, use normal call routing, or allow your users within the policy to decide.